robertsonmcclure/robertsonmcclure.github.io/_posts/2015-05-22-hello-world.md

 layout: post
 title: "hello world"
 date: 2015-05-22
+categories: personal
+description: I am not an insightful writer.
 ---

 I am not an insightful writer.
 I do not expect you to finish reading a piece that I have written and suddenly see things in a new light.
 I don’t think I’m a particularly good writer.
 My biggest problem with writing is that I find myself without things to write about.
 My lack of practice leads to a lack of quality which loops around to the conclusion that I am a poor writer.
 Yet here we are.
 I expect to look back at the first post and cringe.
 Yet here we are.
 Undertaking things that are difficult is the only way to grow as a person.
 This will be a welcome addition to my life, a bit more so than my new 5:30am alarm.